-- 42. The information contained in an announcement must not be false or misleading as to a material fact, or false or misleading through the omission of a material fact.
-To comply with this requirement, the information must be accurate and complete in all material respects and not be misleading or deceptive, and there are no omissions that would make the information misleading.
-The information must be presented in a clear and balanced way, which requires equal disclosure of both positive and negative facts. - 35.43.
+43. The information contained in an announcement must not be false or misleading as to a material fact, or false or misleading through the omission of a material fact.
+To comply with this requirement, the information must be accurate and complete in all material respects and not be misleading or deceptive, and there are no omissions that would

+- make the information misleading.
+The information must be presented in a clear and balanced way, which requires equal disclosure of both positive and negative facts. - 44.
 There are circumstances where confidentiality has not been maintained and the corporation is not able to make an announcement, be it a full announcement or a holding announcement.
 In such cases, the corporation should consider applying for a suspension of trading in its securities until disclosure can be made.
-The fact that trading in the securities of the corporation is suspended in no way lessens the obligations of a corporation to disclose inside information to the public as soon as reasonably practicable. - 36.44.
-Section 101307C(1) of the SFO states that -

-"A disclosure under section 101307B must be made in a manner that can provide for equal, timely and effective access by the public to the inside information disclosed."

-37.45.
-Section 101307C(2) of the SFO states that -

-"Without limiting the manner of disclosure permitted under subsection (1), a listed corporation complies with that subsection if it has disseminated the inside information required to be disclosed under section 101307B through an electronic publication system operated by a recognized exchange company for disseminating information to the public."

-- 38.46.
-To fulfil the obligation to disclose to the public, athe corporation should disclose inside information to the market as a whole so that all users of the market have equal and simultaneous access to the same information. - 39.47.
-Section 307C(2) provides a corporation with certainty that disclosure by way of the electronic publication system operated by the Stock Exchange meets its The SFC considers the disclosure obligation to ensure that the public has equal, timely and effective access to the inside information it discloses.
-Accordingly the SFC would expect a corporation to use this channel for dissemination of inside informationis only likely to be satisfied if the corporation disseminates the information via the electronic publication system operated by the Stock Exchange in a manner specified by the Stock Exchange.
-In addition, under the Listing Rules, a corporation is required to publish announcements of inside information through the electronic publication system of the Stock Exchange. - 40.48.
-A corporation may implement additional means to Ddisseminateion of the information via other means such as issuing a press release through news or wire services, holding a press conference in Hong Kong and / or posting an announcement on its own website; however using such means mayis not of themselves regarded to be sufficient to satisfy the obligation to ensure equal, timely and effective access by the public to the information.
+The fact that trading in the securities of the corporation is suspended in no way lessens the obligations of a corporation to disclose inside information to the public as soon as reasonably practicable. - 45.
+Section 307C(1) of the SFO states that - "A disclosure under section 307B must be made in a manner that can provide for equal, timely and effective access by the public to the inside information disclosed." - 46.
+Section 307C(2) of the SFO states that - "Without limiting the manner of disclosure permitted under subsection (1), a listed corporation complies with that subsection if it has disseminated the inside information required to be disclosed under section 307B through an electronic publication system operated by a recognized exchange company for disseminating information to the public." - 47.
+To fulfil the obligation to disclose to the public, a corporation should disclose inside information to the market as a whole so that all users of the market have equal and simultaneous access to the same information. - 48.
+Section 307C(2) provides a corporation with certainty that disclosure by way of the electronic publication system operated by the Stock Exchange meets its obligation to ensure that the public has equal, timely and effective access to the inside information it discloses.
+Accordingly the SFC would expect a corporation to use this channel for dissemination of inside information.
+In addition, under the Listing Rules, a corporation is required to publish announcements of inside information through the electronic publication system of the Stock Exchange. - 49.
+A corporation may implement additional means to disseminate information such as issuing a press release through news or wire services, holding a press conference in Hong Kong and / or posting an announcement on its own website; however, using such means of themselves are unlikely to be sufficient to satisfy the obligation to ensure equal, timely and effective access by the public to the information.